dmhacker/metaleet/CONTRIBUTING.md

 2. Edit the solution and add your changes.
 3. Ensure that the previous/remaining test cases still work for the problem.
 4. Open a PR so that it can be reviewed before merging to master.
-5. Inside the PR, add a sufficient description explaining why your changes are warranted (e.g speed improvements, etc.)
+5. Inside the PR, add a note explaining why your changes are warranted (e.g speed improvements, etc.)

 ## API Addition Process